Preschool program:3-5 years old

-Pre-primary children experience an intense period of change, including the transition to cooperative play and more complex social interactions, a language explosion leading to beginning skills in writing and reading, the emergence of number sense and the foundations of math, and great changes in physical development.
+Preschool children experience an intense period of change, including the transition to cooperative play and more complex social interactions, a language explosion leading to beginning skills in writing and reading, the emergence of number sense and the foundations of math, and great changes in physical development.
 The Montessori teacher responds to these with appropriate one on one lessons to support each child’s unique growth and emerging capabilities.

 We make use of the following elements of curriculum from a traditional school perspective:

-- Bi-monthly themes allow children ample time to study the subject; utilising related arts, crafts, math and language activitie which will enhance the understanding of the matter to young children.
+- Bi-monthly themes allow children ample time to study the subject; utilising related arts, crafts, math and language activity which will enhance the understanding of the matter to young children.
 Examples of the themes are My Five Senses, Authors and Illustrators and Spring Insects.

-- School readiness curriculum is introduced during the pre-primary phase.
+- School readiness curriculum is introduced during the preschool phase.
 The curriculum covers foundations in maths, language and life skills in order to ensure the children are well prepared to integrate into a traditional school environment.